nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 The 'records' of a snapshot specify:
 * A wildcard mask of a tenant-scoped name. the tenant is implicit from the session login.
 Cross-tenant snapshots cannot be created.
 * The snapshot time.
 Only object versions current as of this time will be included.
 * Zero or more Metadata qualifiers.
-Only object versions that match all Metadata Qualifiers will be included. *Note: we could make this feature optional, although any implementation can do this, even if their implementation would be sub-optimal*.
+Only object versions that match all Metadata Qualifiers will be included.

 # Summary
-This API would enable remote access to an Object Storage cluster without requiring knowledge of how Manifests or Snapshots are formatted, or any information that would be disclosed in those formats such as the exact location of any data.
+This API would enable remote access to an Object Storage cluster without requiring knowledge of how Manifests or Snapshots are formatted, or any information that would be disclosed in those formats such as the exact location of replicas.

 Further the API enables creating new versions as modifications of existing versions so that retained data does not have to be resubmitted.
 Any required read-modify-write cycles are limited to much shorter distances.
 The user does not have to control the read-modify-write operation, nor be concerned with its exact scope.